lightfeed/browser-agent/README.md

 Perfect for AWS Lambda and other serverless environments.
 Uses [@sparticuz/chromium](https://github.com/Sparticuz/chromium) to run Chrome in serverless environments with minimal cold start times and memory usage.

+> [!IMPORTANT]
+> This project uses Playwright, which ships with a specific version of Chromium.
+You need to install the matching version of `@sparticuz/chromium`.
+For example, we are using [Playwright 1.48](https://playwright.dev/docs/release-notes#version-148) (which supports Chromium 130), you should install `@sparticuz/chromium@130`.

 ```typescript
 import { BrowserAgent } from "@lightfeed/browser-agent";
 import chromium from "@sparticuz/chromium";